JayeshYevale/Facility-location-optimization/README.md

   additional DC buys back expensive miles.
 - Capacity, not cost, sets the minimum footprint: fewer than four DCs is infeasible.
 The fifth site is worth about $155,000 a year; a sixth is worth nothing.
-- Nearest-DC assignment is not optimal — capacity limits split Atlanta across two DCs and push part of Phoenix onto a farther site because the nearer one is full.
+- Nearest-DC assignment is not optimal, the capacity limits split Atlanta across two DCs and push part of Phoenix onto a farther site because the nearer one is full.
 - The optimal footprint shifts from four DCs to five as the line-haul rate rises past roughly $0.006 per unit-mile, so the useful deliverable is a threshold rather than a single point answer.
-- Adding lane-level variable upper bounds cuts the LP integrality gap from 8.4% to 0.6% without changing the optimal solution — a reformulation that matters for runtime once the network grows beyond a handful of sites.
+- Adding lane-level variable upper bounds cuts the LP integrality gap from 8.4% to 0.6% without changing the optimal solution, a reformulation that matters for runtime once the network grows beyond a handful of sites.

 ---